-Getting your eBook ready for the world to see can be a learning experience – for authors and for Lulu.
-We always want to give you the best, easiest tools possible to get your eBook out there, and part of reaching that goal is making changes to the process to make it as painless as possible.
+Getting your ebook ready for the world to see can be a learning experience – for authors and for Lulu.
+We always want to give you the best, easiest tools possible to get your ebook out there, and part of reaching that goal is changing the process to make it as painless as possible.
 Case in point: the new multi-file upload and table of contents preview features that help you to make sure you’re well on your way to having a distribution-ready EPUB file.

 Setting EPUB Heading Styles